-Figure 3-11 Find MAC Address
+Figure 3-9 Find MAC Address

-3) If the connection type detected is Static IP, the next screen will appear as shown in Figure 3-12.
+3) If the connection type detected is Static IP, the next screen will appear as shown in Figure 3-10.
+Configure the following parameters and then click Next to continue.

-Figure 3-12 Quick Setup - Static IP
+Figure 3-10 Quick Setup - Static IP

-- IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
+- > IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
 Your ISP will provide you with the IP address you need to enter here.
 Enter the IP address into the field. - > Subnet Mask - The Subnet Mask is used for the WAN IP address.
 Your IPS will provide you with the subnet mask which is usually 255.255.25.0. - Default Gateway Your ISP will provide you with the Gateway address which is the ISP server's address.
 Enter the gateway IP address into the box if required. - > Primary DNS Enter the DNS Server IP address into the box if required. - > Secondary DNS If your ISP provides another DNS server, enter it into this field. - 5.
-Click Next to continue, the Wireless settings page will appear as shown in Figure 3-13.
+After finishing WAN Connection Type selection, the Dual Band Selection page will appear as shown in Figure 3-11.
+Here we choose "Concurrently with 2.4GHz and 5GHz (802.11a/b/g/n)"